Skip to main content

 invariants, implicit rules)

-6. Document rules using the BR-XXX template format
+8. Document rules using the BR-XXX template format with enforcement

 Key behaviors: